 Kristine Poggioli and coauthor Carolyn Eidson became the first people known to have walked San Francisco’s historic 49 Mile Scenic Drive—not in one day (like these crazy cats at the Chronicle!), over one year.
 They did it by dividing the route into 17 bite-sized walks.
 At our live podcast event, we’ll chat with them about what they’ve found on their walk, and invite you to share some of your hidden gems too.
 Tickets are only $5, so grab one today.

 Our fall show is back!
-We’re bringing Muni Diaries Live back to the Rickshaw Stop in Hayes Valley.
-You’ll hear true and hilarious only-in-SF stories and experience the Muni Haiku Battle—where champion MC Allen steps back into the spotlight to defend his (inflatable) crown.
+We’re bringing Muni Diaries Live back to the Rickshaw Stop in Hayes Valley, where you’ll hear true and hilarious only-in-SF stories and experience the Muni Haiku Battle.
+Champion MC Allen steps back into the spotlight to defend his (inflatable) crown.
 Join us in celebrating all the hilarity, delight, and weirdness that happens on public transit in San Francisco.